Our Evenings: Plot

-Giles Hadlow

-Giles reappears throughout the novel as an ambitious and increasingly successful conservative politician.
-He writes a book entitled "Our Laws, Our Borders" and opposes UK membership in the European Union.
-He is made Minister for the Arts, although he is described by David as a philistine.
-As Giles's career progresses, England is riven by anti-immigrant and racist sentiment.

-Death and Memoirs
+Dave develops into a skilled actor and speaker.
+He and Giles, now an increasingly successful conservative politician, reunite when both are invited to give talks at Bampton.

+Esme dies of a stroke, and Dave supports Avril during the funeral.
+Giles is again present at a literary festival where he and Dave both promote books they have written; although Giles' book is more popular, Dave's interviewer, Richard, is sympathetic to Dave and interested in his career.
+Dave and Richard begin a relationship and eventually marry, and Richard supports Dave through the deaths of Mark and Avril.

-David dies shortly after suffering grave injuries in a racially motivated attack.
+Dave dies shortly after suffering grave injuries in a racially motivated attack during the COVID-19 pandemic.
 Richard edits Dave's memoirs, which become the novel itself.

 Title

 At the end of the novel, David tells Richard that he intends to call his memoirs Our Evenings.
 David reveals, partly to Richard and partly to the reader, the many meanings the title has for him: the evenings David spent with other men when he was younger; the evenings David spends rehearsing and acting; and, finally, the evenings David and Richard spend together at home (Richard tells David, "I like evenings best").

 The title is borrowed from the first movement of On an Overgrown Path by Leoš Janáček, which David listened to with a young schoolmaster at Bampton.
 The experience inspired David to devote himself to art.